Find My Horses Presents: NetPosse Missing Horses Alert Arkansas

 Boles, (SCOTT COUNTY), AR Tuesday, June 21, 2016

-Tuesday, May 31, 2016, Blake Hughes’ beloved horses was reported missing after the became untied and ran off into a trail in Ouachita National Forest.
+Tuesday, May 31, 2016, Blake Hughes’ beloved horses were reported missing after the became untied and ran off into a trail in Ouachita National Forest.

 “We were loading everything to go home.
 I had them tied and didn't have them tied securely I guess.
-I had them in slip knots and the managed to get them undone at the same time and ran off.", says Blake Hughes.
+I had them in slip knots, and the managed to get them undone at the same time and ran off.", says Blake Hughes.
 “I'm so ready to have them home.
-Please Lord Help.
+Please, Lord, Help.
 I can't imagine not having them in my life.”
-Mr. Hughes reported that the horses had gotten so far that they were into the 4 wheeler trails and that is where he lost sight of them.
+Mr. Hughes reported that the horses had gotten so far that they were into the four-wheeler trails and that is where he lost sight of them.
 He has continued to search for Mingo & Apache Jane and goes back each weekend to search as Mr. Hughes resides in Texas.
 There is a guide, Gary Emberson, that is from the area that search’s daily.
-Mingo lost his halter but they believe Apache Jane may still have hers own.
+Mingo lost his halter, but they believe Apache Jane may still have her own.